FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th June 2020.md

 Councillor Collins (B) and with the permission of the Mayor, it was agreed to take the following

-urgent Motion (No. 26) on the agenda:---
+urgent Motion (No. 26) on the agenda:
+---
 16

 26.